-The critical components for the success of a business are a combination of sound strategy, detailed planning, and effective execution.
+The critical components for the success are a combination of sound strategy, detailed planning, and effective execution.
 This is even more important when the model is ‘pay-as-you-go’.
 Sound strategy with weak execution will not deliver because the greatest strategy will never get a chance to play out with sub-par execution.
-Effective execution of a weak strategy will fail because the products may either not get placed on the shelf or not move off the shelf.
-While this may be stating the obvious, it is all too common where personnel resources are constrained.
+Effective execution of a weak strategy will fail because the products may not move off the shelf.

 A thorough strategy has different dimensions.
 A company embarking upon international expansion needs to clearly define and document the business strategy, the brand/product strategy and the distribution strategy.

 A company expanding into a country typically does so with an expectation of achieving some specific desired revenue and profit numbers in the short, medium and long term.
 A cross functional business strategy is required to support these business goals.
 For example, a company may decide to export products into a large country, establish a premium position, and after achieving a certain level of business, get a range of products manufactured in the country itself.
 Local manufacturing then enables the company to have products priced to appeal to a mid-level customer segment, with margins that support higher investments in advertising.
 But without clearly defined business goals supported by an effective international execution strategy, the company will be shooting in the dark without night-vision gear.
 It will need a stroke of luck to achieve success.